 Binary format (Basic binary format for core dump)

-Type of data integrity check for core dump (Components -> Core dump -> Core dump data integrity check).
+Core dump data integrity check (Components -> Core dump -> Core dump data integrity check)

 Use CRC32 for core dump integrity verification